armaxri/vscode-action-group-executer/README.md

 * In processes resolving of environment variables like `$HOME` will not work and will just be interpreted as strings.
 Use `${env:HOME}` instead.
 * File tabs for processes are created with a 500 ms delay.
 Otherwise VS Code will fail creating the next window.
 * When starting a debugger, VS Code will ask to safe the currently selected file.
+* When debugging a process, the output is no longer written to a file tab but instead to the debug console.
+* If commands are used spawning several processes after another, they will not check the return code of the previous process exit.
+How an end should be configured is still to decide.

 ## Requirements